 HOW TO SUBMIT NOMINATIONS

-Eligible persons are invited to submit nominations for honorary degrees and honorary fellows to the Acting Secretary to Senate, Mr David Pacey as follows:
+Eligible persons are invited to submit nominations for honorary degrees and honorary fellows to the Secretary to Senate, Mr David Pacey as follows:

 on the nomination form

 due 30 April of each year

 Note: Those approved by Senate will normally be awarded in the year following approval.

 - Fellows and former Fellows of Senate